Director

 When they ask why, he says he wanted to spend more time with his family.

-So, they pack up the Chevy sedan and head to a cabin at Clear Lake near Lake Michigan.
+So, they pack up the Chevy Sedan and head to a cabin at Clear Lake near Lake Michigan.

 Mr. Parker is anxious to catch some fish.
 And Mrs. Parker is anxious to just get away.